Likheshr/Likheshr/README.md

 ## Hi, I'm Likhesh 👋

+I'm a final year med student in Makerere University, Kampala, Uganda.
+I'm currently learning AI/ML, with the aim of eventually working on solving problems by combining tech with healthcare principles.

 <!--
 **Likheshr/Likheshr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.